-Thankfully, stereotypes tend to run true and the outdoors dad tends to enjoy camping or going bush, fishing and just general adventure activities.
+Thankfully, stereotypes tend to run true and the outdoorsy dad tends to enjoy camping or hiking, fishing, and general adventure activities.

-To help find the right gift for him, rather than a ‘World’s Best Farter’ mug, here’s some ideas.
+To help find the right Father’s Day gift for him, rather than a ‘World’s Best Farter‘ shirt, here are some ideas.

 Every outdoors dad needs to wear outdoors clothes (hopefully) so adding a few more additions to your dad’s probably hole-ridden flannelette collection is a good gift option.